 For years we have seen ridiculous delays in the judicial system.
 We have seen wholesale land frauds affecting both Costa Ricans and expats.

 We have seen criminals go free by buying their way out of the crime.

-cases that are groundless.
-Andwe have seen allegations of corruption in
+in cases that are groundless.
+Andwe have seen allegations of

 We think magistrates have the job of seeing that the system works and that justice prevails.
 By that standard the current members of the high court are sorely lacking.